Next Start

 How This Applies to a Diesel Technician Career

 It’s important for diesel technicians to know diesel engines inside and out.
-Understanding how each of the different components work together is what allows technicians to diagnose, repair and maintain these engines.
+Understanding how each of the different components works together is what allows technicians to diagnose, repair and maintain these engines.

-Because of their many benefits, diesel engines are here to stay — and as with anything in the transportation industry, they will likely continue to evolve and improve.
-Today’s diesel techs must be able to keep up with these changes to stay relevant.
+Because of their many benefits, diesel engines are widely used in vehicles across the country.
+And as with anything in the transportation industry, they will likely continue to evolve and improve.
+Today’s diesel techs must be able to keep up with these changes to keep their knowledge and skills relevant.

-Being able to work on diesel engines has the potential to provide a variety of career opportunities, whether it be in a dealership, repair shop, truck stop or even the railroad industry.
-Skilled diesel techs can take their skills to many different industries, including:
+Being able to service and repair diesel engines offers the potential to provide a variety of career opportunities, whether it be in a dealership, repair shop, truck stop or even the railroad industry.
+Skilled diesel techs can apply their skills to many different industries, including:

 • Trucking and transportation